 Surgery for Abu

 Abu is a member of the Magnificent Seven.
-He wants an orthopaedic surgeon in Freetown to operate on both of his legs and fit a caliper, which he believes would give him a good chance that he could use crutches for the first time in his life.
-Currently, he relies on a hand-crank wheelchair, but there are few pavements or lifts in Freetown, so this surgery could give him a massive increase in mobility.
-Surgery, two weeks in hospital and a personalised caliper would cost Abu up to £2,900.
+He has found an orthopaedic surgeon in Freetown who is willing to operate on both of his legs and fit a caliper, with the aim of enabling him to use crutches for the first time in his life.
+Currently, he relies on a hand-crank wheelchair, but there are few pavements or lifts in Freetown, so this surgery could give him a massive increase in mobility, and it may also allow him to achieve his ambition to study at Freetown University.